MrAbidRajpoot/dentisol-backend/README.md

 ## Troubleshooting

 ### "Invalid login" or Authentication Error
-- Make sure you're using a **Gmail App Password**, not your regular Gmail password
-- Verify 2-Step Verification is enabled on your Google Account
+- Verify your `BREVO_SMTP_USER` is your Brevo account email
-- Check that `EMAIL_USER` and `EMAIL_PASS` are correct in `.env`
+- Check that `BREVO_SMTP_KEY` is correct (SMTP key, not API key)
 - Ensure there are no extra spaces or quotes in the `.env` file
+- Regenerate your SMTP key in Brevo dashboard if needed

-### "Less secure app access" Error
+### "Sender not verified" Error
-- Gmail no longer supports "less secure apps"
-- You **must** use an App Password (see Setup Instructions above)
-- Regular passwords will not work
+- Make sure your `FROM_EMAIL` is verified in Brevo
+- Go to Brevo Dashboard → Settings → Senders & IP
+- Add and verify your sender email address
+- Wait for verification to complete (usually instant)

 ### Email Not Sending
 - Check server console for error messages
-- Verify Nodemailer connection on server startup (should see "Nodemailer is ready to send emails")
-- Test your App Password by trying to send a test email
+- Verify Brevo SMTP credentials are correct
+- Test the endpoint with a simple curl request
-- Check Gmail account for any security alerts
+- Check Brevo dashboard for any account issues
+- Verify you haven't exceeded the daily email limit (300/day on free tier)

 ### CORS Errors
 - Update `FRONTEND_URL` in `.env` to match your frontend URL
 - Make sure the backend allows requests from your frontend domain

+### Vercel Deployment Issues
+- Ensure all environment variables are set in Vercel dashboard
+- Redeploy after adding environment variables
+- Check Vercel function logs for detailed error messages
+- Verify Brevo SMTP credentials are correct

 ### Connection Timeout
 - Check your firewall settings
 - Ensure port 587 (SMTP) is not blocked
+- Brevo SMTP should work from any IP address
-- Try using port 465 with `secure: true` if 587 doesn't work
+- Try using port 465 with `secure: true` if 587 doesn't work (update server.js)

 ## License